* denotes current or former student

 Montefrio, M.J.F.
 (2012).
 Small farmers.
 In Philander, S.G. (ed.), Encyclopedia of Global Warming and Climate Change, 2nd ed.
 Thousand Oaks, CA: Sage.

-Carter, S., Haas, J., Liu, C., Montefrio, M.J.F., Pettus, K. & Stauber, J. (2011).
+Carter, S., and J. Haas, C. Liu, and M.J.F.
+Montefrio, K. Pettus, and J. Stauber.
+(2011).
 Strategic visioning: Agriculture, natural resources and climate change in North and West Africa.
 Prepared for the Near East Foundation, Syracuse, New York.

 One thought on “Publications”